 - Will completing a co-op push back my graduation date?

 Frankly, it depends.
 Some students are able to complete a co-op and still graduate in four years, however, many other students take longer to graduate.
 It all depends on how many rotations are required by the employer and your particular academic schedule.
 Engineering Career Services is here to help you think through your particular situation.

-- When can I start my co-op?
+- When can I begin the Engineering Co-op Program?

 - Where are co-ops located and how does housing work?

 Co-ops are located both locally and nationally.
 Many companies located outside of the Richmond area provide housing or housing assistance.
 Check out where some of our co-op students have worked!